Dorchester, Dorset: Economy

 In 2012 there were 17,500 people working in Dorchester, 51% of whom were working full-time.
 57% of jobs were in public administration, education and health, 18% were in professional and market services (including finance and ICT), 17% were in distribution, accommodation and food, 4% were in production and 2% in construction.
 The unemployment rate in July 2014 was 0.9% of residents aged 16–64.

 Dorchester has six industrial estates: The Grove Trading Estate (7.1 ha or 18 acres), Poundbury Trading Estate (5 ha or 12 acres), Marabout Barracks (2 ha or 4.9 acres), Great Western Centre (1.4 ha or 3.5 acres), Railway Triangle (1.4 ha or 3.5 acres) and Casterbridge Industrial Estate (1.1 ha or 2.7 acres).
 The estates mostly house light industrial units, wholesalers and the service sector.
 Significant employers for residents in the town include AEA Technology, BAeSEMA Ltd, Dorset County Council, Dorset County Hospital NHS Foundation Trust, Goulds Ltd, Henry Ling Ltd, Kingston Maurward College, Tesco, and Winterbourne Hospital.

 In 2008 the Dorchester BID, a business improvement district, was set up to promote the town and improve the trading environment for town centre businesses.
 Local traders were overwhelmingly in favour of the decision, with 84% voting in favour at the February 2008 ballot.
 The BID is funded by a levy on the businesses in the town.
 The BID lasts initially for five years, and between 2013 and 2018 the projects being undertaken include business support, security projects, town promotion, the provision of green spaces and making the town more visually attractive.
 In June 2018 the Dorchester BID was successful in being voted in for a second term.

 The catchment population for major food retail outlets in Dorchester is 38,500 (2001 estimate) and extends eight miles west, north and east of the town, and two miles south.
 The Brewery Square redevelopment project now includes retail outlets, residential units, bars, restaurants, hotel and cultural facilities.
 The regeneration of Dorchester South railway station will make it the UK's first solar powered railway station.
-The Charles Street development has had a first phase completed that includes a library and adult education centre for Dorset County Council, and offices for Dorset Council.
-Future phases are planned to include 23 shops, an underground car park, hotel and affordable housing.
-The second phase has attracted funding of £4 million from the former West Dorset District Council and includes new Marks & Spencer and Waitrose stores.
+The Charles Street development has had a first phase completed that includes a library, adult education centre and offices for Dorset Council.
+Proposals for the development have included 23 shops, an underground car park, hotel and affordable housing.